-GET YOUR SONICARE ESSENCE AT THE BEST PRICE BY CLICKING ON THE PICTURE!
+GET YOUR SONICARE ESSENCE AT THE BEST PRICE BY CLICKING ON THE LINK!

 Phillips have built this feature into the Sonicare range because the sensation you get the first time you use one is very different to a normal electric toothbrush.
 The brush head works at a much higher rate, which Phillips say is more effective at removing plaque, even in areas not actually touched by the bristle tips!

 However the Essence DOES share some features with the Sonicare PowerUp;

 The "e-series" screw-on brush heads take a little longer to change over than the newer ProResults heads on the more expensive Sonicare brushes.
 They are also slightly more expensive, but not by much!

 I'm not too sure about the Smart Timer feature, as I think that the timings they use are too short.
 I would always advise patients to aim for 6 - 8 minutes of brushing, carefully going around the gum edges of all their teeth.

 Here's a link to a great deal at Amazon for replacement e-series brush heads - Philips Sonicare E-Series replacement toothbrush heads

 I ALWAYS recommend getting the Mini size replacement brush heads - if you can get them - (every 3 months).
 This is because the bristles become worn out over time, and also harbor bacteria.
 YUK!
 The bristles may LOOK OK, but after a coule of months they lose their elasticity and just don't work as well as they should.
 So replacing the brush head every 3 months is definitely recommended.